Heux-Livver/LivverFuzzing/README.md

 # LivverFuzzing
- A simple software can do fuzzing .
+ A simple software can do fuzzing coded in Python3.